How To Make HTTP Header-Based API Requests

 However, this approach can expose your API key to risks, such as being logged in server logs, appearing in browser history, or accidentally being exposed through sharing of URLs.

-HTTP header-based requests send the API key in HTTP Authorization
+HTTP header-based requests send the API key or Access key in HTTP Authorization

 header rather than in the URL.
 This method is generally safer because the header information isn't exposed in browser history or server logs by default.